-- Perform complex autopsies efficiently in a biologically safe and physically secure facility. - Protect and secure evidence and records for criminal cases in a manner that meets or exceeds stringent court scrutiny as well as state and national standards. - Operate cooler space for deceased individuals awaiting identification and/or autopsy. - Handle multiple deaths as necessary for disaster preparedness, including infectious diseases or mass disasters.
+- Perform complex autopsies efficiently in a biologically safe and physically secure facility. - Protect and secure evidence and records for criminal cases in a manner that meets or exceeds stringent court scrutiny as well as state and national standards. - Operate cooler space for deceased individuals awaiting identification and/or autopsy. - Meet building accreditation requirements with the National Association of Medical Examiners.